Humps in Motzkin paths and standard Young tableaux in a $(2,1)$-hook: Introduction

-To count humps with a given height, the relation between humps and Motzkin prefixes is considered.
+To count humps with a given height, we consider the relation between humps and Motzkin prefixes.
 Here a \emph{Motzkin prefix} is a lattice path that is a prefix of a Motzkin path.
-We denote $\mathcal{MP}_{n,k}$ the set of Motzkin prefixes from $(0,0)$ to $(n,k)$, and denote
+We denote $\mathcal{M}_{n,k}$ the set of Motzkin prefixes from $(0,0)$ to $(n,k)$, and denote

 See \cite{Krattenthaler} and \cite{Yaqubi} for some further results about Motzkin prefix numbers.